 If driving, there is no station car park at Wivelsfield so it is better to park at Haywards Heath and take the train to the start of the walk.
 Its large station car park costs £8.35 Mon–Fri, £5.15 Sat, £2.15 Sun & BH (2018).

-Take the train nearest to 09:40 from London Bridge (or Victoria) to Wivelsfield.
-If you start later, consider doing the morning short cut.
+Take the train nearest to 09:40 from London Bridge (or Victoria) to Wivelsfield for the Main Walk, or half an hour later for the Short Walk.

 The suggested place to stop for tea is at Borde Hill, where Café Elvira (01444-458845) is outside the garden entrance and thus open to non-visitors (daily to 5pm).
 This large tearoom (next to the more formal Jeremy's Restaurant) has a nice back garden and serves a good range of cakes and desserts.